 (DVT).
 This is a blood clot in the deeper veins that causes obstruction of blood flow.
 This can lead to

 , a serious situation that occurs when the blood clot breaks free and gets lodged in the lungs.

 In most cases, superficial thrombophlebitis goes away on its own after a few weeks.
-Treatment can be done at home with the following: Oral or topical nonsteroidal anti-inflammatory drugs (NSAIDs)ExerciseCompression stockingsWarm compress on the inflamed veinElevation
+Treatment can be done at home with the following: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofenExerciseCompression stockingsWarm compress on the inflamed veinElevation

 To help reduce your chances of superficial thrombophlebitis, take these steps: If you fly for long periods of time, walk around the cabin and stretch your limbs every hour or so.If you drive for long periods of time, pull over every hour or so and stretch your limbs.Avoid wearing tight clothing around your waist.Drink plenty of fluids to avoid dehydration.

 McQuillan AD, Eikelboom JW, Baker RI.
 Venous thromboembolism in travelers: can we identify those at risk?

 Blood Coagul Fibrinolysis.
 2003 Oct;14(7):671-5.

 Ramzi DW, Leeper KV.
 DVT and pulmonary embolism: Part I. Diagnosis.